3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 ground for growing further test case and keep me away from typing mistakes.

 If you have any comments or problems related to above blog post please let us know we would be glad to help you.
-If you trying to automate your embedded device validation we would be glad to hear more about that.
+If You are trying to automate your embedded device validation we would be glad to hear more about that.